atrioinc/multi-cri/README.md

 # Kubernetes multi CRI support
 In order to provide multi-CRI for kubernetes, we support [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) which can configure several remote CRIs and identify them with a name.
 It configures the runtime in the `runtimeClassName` pod spec attribute.
 Our implementation we contemplate several scenarios:
 - Configure a default remote CRI which will be used in case that `runtimeClassName` attribute does not have value.
-In this case, we will setup `runtimeClassName: cri.babelfish` in the pods we want to run in CRI-Babelfish.
+In this case, we will setup `runtimeClassName: multicri` in the pods we want to run in multi-cri.
-- The default CRI is not configured, so CRI-Babelfish will be used by default.
+- The default CRI is not configured, so multi-cri will be used by default.
 - Several remote CRI endpoints will be configured.
 It can be done in this format: `--remote-runtime-endpoints default:/var/run/dockershim.sock`

-Due to Kubernetes does not provide pod information to de image manager, we need to specify the runtime class to the image name: `image: cri.babelfish/perl`
+Due to Kubernetes does not provide pod information to de image manager, we need to specify the runtime class to the image name: `image: multicri/perl`

 We need to configure a full container runtime interface, able to execute docker containers.
 For, example dockershim.

-In the following, we can see how to configure the Babelfish runtimeClass:
+In the following, we can see how to configure the Multicri runtimeClass:

 ```
-# kubectl apply -f runtime_babelfish.yaml
+# kubectl apply -f runtime_multicri.yaml

 apiVersion: node.k8s.io/v1alpha1  # RuntimeClass is defined in the node.k8s.io API group
 kind: RuntimeClass
 metadata:
-  name: cri.babelfish
+  name: multicri
   # The name the RuntimeClass will be referenced by
   # RuntimeClass is a non-namespaced resource
 spec:
-  runtimeHandler: cri.babelfish
+  runtimeHandler: multicri

 ```

-The last section of this document shows an example of the full CRI-Babelfish setup.
+The last section of this document shows an example of the full multi-cri setup.

 # Image specification
 Our CRI provides support to docker and singularity repositories.
-In order to identify the images in the CRI-Babelfish runtimeClass, they need to start always with the selected CRI identification name ```cri.babelfish```.
+In order to identify the images in the multi-cri runtimeClass, they need to start always with the selected CRI identification name ```multicri```.

 ## Singularity repository
 This CRI supports the Singularity repository, `https://singularity-hub.org`, which contains a bunch of public singularity images.